-UO Libraries Open Access Article Processing Charge (OA-APC) Award Fund, renewed and updated for 2021-2022
+UO Libraries Open Access Article & Book Processing Charge (OA-APC & BPC) Award Fund, renewed and updated for 2022-23

-During the 2020-2021 year, the University of Oregon Libraries, in collaboration with the UO Senate Subcommittee on Open Access, launched an Article Processing Charge Award to all UO Researchers publishing in Open Access Journals.
-It has been renewed for 2021-2022, with an additional fund to support the publication of Open Access Books.
+During the 2020-21 year, the University of Oregon Libraries, in collaboration with the UO Senate Subcommittee on Open Access, launched an Article Processing Charge Award to all UO researchers publishing in Open Access Journals.
+It has been renewed again for 2022-23, with an additional fund to support the publication of Open Access Books (launched in 2021-22).

-As more high-quality journals across the humanities, social sciences, and sciences turn to an article-fee based Open Access publishing model, researchers are encountering a new financial barrier to publishing: the Article Processing Charge.
-Yet, Open Access publishing provides much greater access to research in a way that subscription-fee based publishing cannot, and the UO Libraries is pursuing many ways to support high quality Open Access publishing efforts, including this Article Processing Charge Award.
+As more high-quality journals across the humanities, social sciences, and sciences turn to an article-fee based Open Access publishing model, researchers are encountering a new financial barrier to publishing: the Article Processing Charge (APC).
+Yet, Open Access publishing provides much greater access to research in a way that subscription-fee based publishing cannot, and the UO Libraries is pursuing many ways to support high-quality Open Access publishing efforts, including this Article Processing Charge Award.

-The OA-APC and BPC Fund is intended to support high quality open access publishing by the UO community.
+The OA-APC and Book Processing Charge (BPC) Fund is intended to support high-quality open access publishing by the UO community.

 - Requests for more than $2,000 for an APC can be made if there are multiple UO researchers listed as authors on the publication